 Attorney William Spade graduated from the University of Chicago Law School in 1990, and was admitted to practice in Pennsylvania in November 1990.
 In the years since, he has been an associate in a large law firm, a clerk for a United States District Court judge, and an assistant district attorney in Philadelphia where he was one of the lead prosecutors in the Philadelphia County Grand Jury's investigation into the sexual abuse of minors by priests employed by the Archdiocese of Philadelphia.
 In private practice since 2004, he now focuses on defending clients against state and federal criminal charges.

 Attorney Spade's first client after establishing his own firm was former City of Philadelphia treasurer Corey Kemp.
-As a defense lawyer, he has continued to represent high-profile clients who include public officials, business executives, college students, police officers and individuals charged with large-scale drug crimes.
+He has continued to represent high-profile clients who include public officials, business executives, college students, police officers and individuals charged with large-scale drug crimes.
 Clients such as these, as well as the many ordinary Pennsylvania citizens whom Spade has represented, speak to his accessibility, his willingness to fully investigate and understand the case, and his integrity.

 For more information about lawyer William Spade

 William Spade defends clients against a wide range of complex state and federal criminal charges, including:

 - Tax Evasion

 - Wire Fraud

 - Immigration Fraud

 - Sex Crimes